Living cationic polymerization: Isobutylene polymerization

 Living isobutylene polymerization typically takes place in a mixed solvent system comprising a non-polar solvent, such as hexane, and a polar solvent, such as chloroform or dichloromethane, at temperatures below 0 °C. With more polar solvents polyisobutylene solubility becomes a problem.
 Initiators can be alcohols, halides and ethers.
-Co-initiators are boron trichloride, tin tetrachloride and organoaluminum halides.
+Coinitiators are boron trichloride, tin tetrachloride and organoaluminum halides.
 With ethers and alcohols the true initiator is the chlorinated product.
 Polymer with molar mass of 160,000 g/mole and polydispersity index 1.02 can be obtained.

 Vinyl ether polymerization

 Vinyl ethers (CH2=CHOR, R = methyl, ethyl, isobutyl, benzyl) are very reactive vinyl monomers.
 Studied systems are based on I2/HI and on zinc halides zinc chloride, zinc bromide and zinc iodide.

 Living cationic ring-opening polymerization

 In Living cationic ring-opening polymerization the monomer is a heterocycle such as an epoxide, THF, an oxazoline or an aziridine such as t-butylaziridine.
 The propagating species is not a carbocation but an oxonium ion.
 Living polymerization is more difficult to achieve because of the ease of termination by nucleophilic attack of a heteroatom in the growing polymer chain.
 Intramolecular termination is called backbiting and results in the formation of cyclic oligomers.
 Initiators are strong electrophiles such as triflic acid.
 Triflic anhydride is an initiator for bifunctional polymer.